fengyuanchen/cropperjs/README.md

 - Type: `Boolean`
 - Default: `true`

 Check the current image's Exif Orientation information.
+Note that only a JPEG image may contains Exif Orientation information.

 More exactly, read the Orientation value for rotating or flipping the image, and then override the Orientation value with `1` (the default value) to avoid some issues ([1](https://github.com/fengyuanchen/cropper/issues/120), [2](https://github.com/fengyuanchen/cropper/issues/509)) on iOS devices.